CagesThrottleUs/Cpp-Shorts/README.md

 This meanns there needs to be a standard for each type that has a way to serialize and de-serialize all of their binary data effectively and be consistent across different Architecture.

+# Variable Initializiation
+The idea of initializiation is that it will tell the compiler that we are defining a new variable and also adding a value to it that is also defined and can be immediately used.

+There are 5 different type of initializiation:

+1. Default initializiation - it is something that allows for any garbage value to present
+2. Copy initializiation - used primarily for primitive types where we copy using `operator=` from rhs to lhs
+3. Direct initializiation - uses a pair of paranthesis where it was primarily used for complex types initializiation
+4. Direct List initializiation - uses pair of curly braces that are used to provide direct values
+5. Value Initializiation - this also uses pair of curly braces but without any value in between - to zero/default

+We primarily use Direct List as it directly provides the value that we are interested in but this is not always case as with use of constructors and we also use Direct initializiation when using with `static_cast<>`.

+Another advantage of Direct List is that it prevents narrow type conversion such as `int w{4.5};` will lead to compiler error.

+An easy way to remember these initializiations is with the idea of: No initializiation, Equal to copy, paranthesis, braces with specific value and braces with no value.